katholiek-onderwijs-vlaanderen/sri-client/date-utils/README.md

 * **getActiveResources(arrayOfResources, referenceDateString):** returns a new array with only the resources that are active on the referenceDateString (getNow() if dateString is null) from array, which is an array of resources with a period. array can also be an array of hrefs that is expanded.
 * **getNonAbolishedResources(arrayOfResources, referenceDateString):**  returns a new array with only the resources that are not abolished on the referenceDateString (getNow() if dateString is null) from array, which is an array of resources with a period. array can also be an array of hrefs that is expanded.
+* **getAbolishedResources(arrayOfResources, referenceDateString):**  returns a new array with only the resources that are abolished on the referenceDateString (getNow() if dateString is null) from array, which is an array of resources with a period. array can also be an array of hrefs that is expanded.
 * **manageDeletes(resource, options, sriClient):** manages the propagation of deletes for the given resource to it's dependencies.
 It needs sriClient to query these dependenies.
 The options are:
   * batch: a batch array.
 All references to this resource that should be deleted as well will be added to this batch array.
 If a depending resource is already present in the batch, it will be removed from the batch since this no longer seems necessary.